llippens/louislippens/content/about.markdown

 <p style="line-height:.8; font-style:italic; text-align:center"><font size="3">Postdoctoral Researcher in Economics<br></br>Applied Microeconomics - Labour Economics - Experimental Economics<br></br>Hiring Discrimination - Audit Studies - Meta-analysis</font></p>

-### Professional
+## Academia
-I am an [FWO postdoctoral fellow](https://www.fwo.be/en/fellowships-funding/postdoctoral-fellowships/junior-postdoctoral-fellowship/) in labour economics at Ghent University.
-My academic work focuses on the determinants of and solutions to to labour market discrimination, an issue that continues to squander individual talent in today's labour market.
+I currently work as an [FWO postdoctoral fellow](https://www.fwo.be/en/fellowships-funding/postdoctoral-fellowships/junior-postdoctoral-fellowship/) in labour economics at Ghent University.
+My academic work focuses primarily on the determinants of and solutions to labour market discrimination, an issue that continues to squander individual talent in today's labour market.

-In my postdoctoral project, I examine how market competition can decrease labour market discrimination by applying advanced statistical techniques, such as multilevel meta-regression, to transnational data.
+In my [postdoctoral project](https://osf.io/hty7w/), I examine how labour market discrimination is tied to market competition and the business cycle.
+In the context of this project, I apply advanced meta-analytic techniques to (cross-)national panel data.
+I also developed the meta-analytic event study approach, a novel method to estimate dynamic treatment effects controlling for publication bias.

-More broadly, as an affiliated researcher at [UGent @ Work](https://www.ugent.be/ugentatwork/en), I collaborate on interdisciplinary projects addressing key issues in the labour market.
-Our focus is not just academic; we are committed to creating real-world impact by translating research results into evidence-based advice for professionals, business leaders, and policymakers.
+As an affiliated researcher at [UGent @ Work](https://www.ugent.be/ugentatwork/en), I collaborate on interdisciplinary projects addressing key issues in the labour market.
+Research topics include  include unemployment and inactivity, alternative work arrangements, and the role of AI in the labour market.
+The UGent @ Work platform allows for creating real-world impact by translating research results into evidence-based advice for professionals, business leaders, and policymakers.

+## Industry
-I hold a master's degree in industrial and organisational psychology from Ghent University and a business degree in management from Vlerick Business School.
-Prior to re-entering academia and obtaining a joint PhD in economics and sociology, I worked in management consulting, where I gained experience in data governance and data analytics.
+I have a an interdisciplinary background along with prior industry experience.
+More specifically, I hold a master's degree in industrial and organisational psychology from Ghent University and a business degree in management from Vlerick Business School.
+Prior to re-entering academia and obtaining a joint PhD in economics and sociology, I worked in management consulting, where I worked on projects in data governance and data analytics.

-My expertise extends from experimental economics, including audit studies, and meta-analysis to applied microeconomics and data visualisation.

-### Personal
-I live with my spouse, Anna, my son, Georges, and our cat, Abel.
-In a former life, I produced electronic music, and, to date, I still love to get some vinyl playing (from Paul Kalkbrenner and Bonobo to KAYTRANADA and Fred Again..).
-I also love good food -- sometimes stirring the pots myself -- and I am fond of the sea(side).
+At present, I am active as an external member of the ethics board of the Flemish public employment services (VDAB).
+In this role, I provide independent advice on the ethical and [responsible use of AI](https://www.vdab.be/vdab/artificiele-intelligentie) and automated decision-making within VDAB based on the principles of transparency, trust, and beneficialness to all stakeholders.

 <br></br>
 <font size="2">
-_This page was last updated on 04 September 2024._
+_This page was last updated on 11 June 2025._
 <font>